Jump toUpdate content

 You can also manually install BigBlueButton on a server freshly installed with Ubuntu 16.04 LTS (Xenial Xerus).
 This can be useful if you installed the server manually using the KVM over IP device.

-The application has the following minimum hardware requirements and it is recommended to install it on dedicated (bare metal) hardware for best performances:
+The application has the following minimum hardware requirements and it is recommended to install it on dedicated (elastic metal) hardware for best performances:

 - Ubuntu 16.04 64-bit OS running Linux kernel 4.x